CanineHQ/canine-docs/docs/resources/01-add-ons/01-building-a-data-stack.md

 sidebar_position: 0
 ---

-# Deploying a modern data stack with Canine
+# Deploying a modern data stack

 In this guide, you'll learn how to deploy a data stack with
 * Clickhouse (for warehousing)